datacarpentry/python-socialsci/_episodes/01-introduction.md

 ## Introducing the Python programming language

-Python is a general purpose programming language.
+Python is a general-purpose programming language.
 It is an interpreted language, which makes it suitable for rapid development and prototyping of programming segments or complete small programs.

 Python's main advantages:

-* Open source software, supported by [Python Software Foundation](https://www.python.org/psf/)
+* Open-source software, supported by [Python Software Foundation](https://www.python.org/psf/)
 * Available on all major platforms (Windows, macOS, Linux)
 * It is a good language for new programmers to learn due to its straightforward,